 On 1 September 2016, the House of Representatives established the Joint Standing Committee on the National Disability Insurance Scheme.
 The committee is composed of five Members and five Senators.

-The committee is tasked with:
+The committee is tasked with inquiring into the following:

-- reviewing any matter in relation to the NDIS referred to the committee by a resolution of either House of the Parliament;
+- such other matters in relation to the National Disability Insurance Scheme as may be referred to it by either House of the Parliament;

-After 30 June each year, the committee has been asked to present an annual report to the Parliament on the activities of the committee during the year.
-The report should include reference to the National Disability Insurance Scheme Board quarterly and annual reports provided by the Standing Council on Disability Reform.
+After 30 June each year, the committee is asked to present an annual report to the Parliament on the activities of the committee during the year, in addition to other reports on any other matters it considers relevant.